quiltedhills/htfc3-kubejs_patches/README.md

 • Removed misleading melting tooltips for IE ore <br/>
 • Fixed missing shaft texture in andesite and brass chunk loader item models <br/>
 • Changed the mixing bowl "no recipe" message to be less ambiguous <br/>
+• Fixed Chromite, Aluminum, Lead and Uranium ores not being able to collapse consistently <br/>